kevinyecs/kevinyecs/README.md

 - 👋 Hi, I’m Kevin Ye, from Hungary, Budapest
-- 👀 I’m interested in everything related to Programming
 - 📕 I’m currently learning CS & Engineering at University of Szeged